Exploring the Complexity of Protein Structures With Artwork

 How a curious chemist turned his love of protein structures into beautiful works of art.

 “The 1919 influenza outbreak was memorable for our family, as my great grandfather became a doctor that year.
 Though I never asked him about his experience, I was curious about the virus, its impact and how to stop it.
-Understanding protein structures was the key to answering those questions,” Dr. Armen states.
+Understanding protein structures was the key to answering those questions,” says Dr. Armen, who is a now an assistant professor of pharmaceutical sciences in the college of pharmacy at Thomas Jefferson University.

 As he perfected the structures, eraser shavings and discarded drawings decorated his room.
 Scribbles in graphite slowly became smooth brush strokes in ink, acrylic paint and watercolor.
 Like scientific calligraphy, his ink drawings were becoming works of art.
 He’d spend hours drawing the same protein structure over and over.
 Lines, curves, loops and squiggles magically made the structures dance across the page.
 With every iteration, the abstract drawings were becoming an intriguing collision of art and science.